 - Lynda.com tutorials on everything from story development to production techniques to festival strategies.
 Click here for information on Skidmore's institutional subscription (Academic Technologies)

 Seeking help in getting your documentary project funded?
 Consider:

-- Storytellers' Institute (Faculty/Students) -- 5 week summer program to support advanced projects
+- Storytellers' Institute (faculty/students): Five-week summer program to support advanced projects.

-- Community Partner Grants (Skidmore-Saratoga Memory Project) (community partners working with Skidmore students, faculty or staff)
+- Community Partner Grants (Skidmore-Saratoga Memory Project): Ccommunity partners working with Skidmore students, faculty or staff.

-- Documentary Skills Grants (faculty only) -- funding to cover tuition costs of approved documentary workshops and/or a stipend to offer new documentary components either in a Doc Studies standalone course or within a department or program.
+- Documentary skills grants (faculty only): Funding to cover tuition costs of approved documentary workshops and/or a stipend to offer new documentary components either in a documentary studies standalone course or within a department or program.

-- See-Beyond Summer Experience (Students only) -- Substantial funding for summer experiences such as internships and credit-bearing opportunities, and more.
+- See-Beyond summer experience (students only): Substantial funding for summer experiences such as internships, credit-bearing opportunities and more.
 Deadlines each spring for the summer.

 - Center for Leadership in Teaching and Learning (faculty only)

 DOCUMENTARY STUDIES PROGRAMS